Ringlet: Development and biology

+Low sunlight diffracted into an iridescent sheen by the hair-like scales on a ringlet, showing their structure distinctly.
+Brastad, Sweden.

 The female scatters non-adhesive eggs in a slow low flight over grasslands.
 The larva is nocturnal.
 There are four moults.
 The larva hibernates while in the third instar, breaking diapause to feed on warm winter evenings.
 Feeding resumes in the spring.
 The pupa stands generally upright in a flimsy silk cocoon, at the base of a grass tussock.
 This stage lasts for two weeks.
 A. hyperantus is generally considered to have a closed population structure since it occurs in small, well-defined populations.

 Etymology

 Hyperantus, of Greek mythology, was one of the 50 sons of Aegyptus, killed by one of the 50 daughters of Danaus.